GPU-accelerated machine learning inference as a service for computing in neutrino experiments: Setup and methodology

 The workflow used in this paper is the full offline reconstruction chain for the ProtoDUNE-SP detector, which is a good representative of event reconstruction in present and future accelerator-based neutrino experiments.
 In each event, ionizing particles pass through the liquid argon, emitting scintillation light that is recorded by photodetectors.
 The corresponding pulses are reconstructed as optical hits.
 These hits are grouped into flashes from which various parameters are determined, including time of arrival, spatial characteristics, and number of photoelectrons detected.

 After the optical reconstruction stage, the workflow proceeds to the reconstruction of LArTPC wire hits.
+Figure~\ref{fig:evd} shows a 6\unit{GeV/$c$} electron event in the ProtoDUNE detector.

-It begins by applying a deconvolution procedure to recover the original waveforms by disentangling the effects of electronics and field responses after noise mitigation.
+The reconstruction begins by applying a deconvolution procedure to recover the original waveforms by disentangling the effects of electronics and field responses after noise mitigation.
 The deconvolved waveforms are then used to find and reconstruct wire hits, providing information such as time and collected charge.
 Once the wire hits have been reconstructed, the 2D information provided by the hits in each plane is combined with that from the other planes in order to reconstruct 3D space points.
 This information is primarily used to resolve ambiguities caused by the induction wires in one plane wrapping around into another plane.

 The disambiguated collection of reconstructed 2D hits is then fed into the next stage, which consists of a modular set of algorithms provided by the Pandora software development kit~\cite{Marshall:2013bda}.
 This stage finds the high-level objects associated with particles, like tracks, showers, and vertices, and assembles them into a hierarchy of parent-daughter nodes that ultimately point back to the candidate neutrino interaction.